openshift/cluster-node-tuning-operator/HACKING.md

 By default the build will compile using the architecture the system is currently using.

-You can specifying a cross compiling architecture by setting `GOARCH` in your environment:
+You can specify a cross compiling architecture by setting `GOARCH` in your environment:

 ```bash
 GOARCH='arm64' make build